HomeLatest NewsIndustryChinese IT major Huawei drags Sweden to court over 5G ban

 Huawei has, however, not specified what damages it was seeking, but according to public broadcaster SVT, the initial sum sought was 5.2 billion Swedish kroner ($550 million, 495 million euros), but it could end up being much higher.

-Following the UK in mid-2020, Sweden became the second country in and the first in the EU to explicitly ban network operators from using Huawei equipment in the buildup of the infrastructure needed to run its 5G network.
+Following the UK in mid-2020, Sweden became the second country in Europe and the first in the EU to explicitly ban network operators from using Huawei equipment in the buildup of the infrastructure needed to run its 5G network.

 Sweden also ordered Huawei to remove already installed equipment by January 1, 2025.
-After an appeal from Huawei, a Swedish confirmed the decision by Sweden’s Post and Telecom Authority in June 2021.
+After an appeal from Huawei, a Swedish court confirmed the decision by Sweden’s Post and Telecom Authority in June 2021.

 Advertisement

-The decision strained relations between Sweden and China, with Beijing at the time warning that PTS’s decision could have ‘consequences’ for the Scandinavian country’s companies in China, prompting Swedish telecom giant and Huawei competitor Ericsson to fear retaliation.
+The decision strained relations between Sweden and China, with at the time warning that PTS’s decision could have ‘consequences’ for the Scandinavian country’s companies in China, prompting Swedish telecom giant and Huawei competitor Ericsson to fear retaliation.

 Get the day's headlines from Tech Observer straight in your inbox